Revised October 9, 2023

-Domestic violence can take many forms: physical violence, sexual abuse, rape, emotional abuse, economic deprivation, threats, intimidation, isolation.
-Any situation where a partner is exerting or wielding power and control over the other repeatedly is abuse.
-This crime knows no boundaries in our communities – it affects all socioeconomic levels, ethnicities, genders, ages, neighborhoods, regions.
+Domestic violence can take many forms: physical violence, sexual abuse, rape, emotional abuse, economic deprivation, threats and intimidation, isolation, and manipulation.
+Any situation where a partner repeatedly exerts or wields power and control over the other is abuse.
+This is a crime that knows no boundaries in our communities – it affects all socioeconomic levels, ethnicities, genders, ages, neighborhoods and regions.

-Our children’s staff works with kids to help them adjust to their new environment, develop strategies for maintaining safety, help with homework, and assist in whatever other ways they can to keep our youngest clients on a path toward healthy development.
+- Our Youth Advocates provide mirrored programming for child survivors to help them adjust to their new environment if in shelter or transitional living, develop strategies for maintaining safety, help with homework, and assist in whatever other ways they can to keep our youngest clients on a path toward healthy development.
 We also plan fun family activities every week and special field trips throughout the year to help families strengthen relationships with one another.

-Our 24-Hour Hotline is always available and always answered no matter the time or day, with immediate help and information provided by staff who are trained to assist with any and every question and concern.
-If you or someone you know needs help, call the Hotline at 262.542.3828.
+Our 24-Hour Hotline is always available and always answered no matter the time or day, with immediate help and information provided by Advocates who are trained to assist with any and every question and concern.
+If you or someone you know needs help, call our Hotline at 262.542.3828.
+Anytime.